arielhs/ts-arithmetic/README.md

 ## General Operation Semantics

 All of the operations behave pretty much how you would expect them to.
 They all accept positive/negative integers/fractions.
-There are a few things to note about `never`, `number` and unions of numeric literals.
+There are a few things to note about `never`, `number`, unions of numeric literals and literals given in scientific notation (e.g. 8.5e-15)

 ### never